GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

 - Justin Forest (contributed support for RedMine, TeamLab, and MegaPlan, as well as some unicode help)
 - Tycho Garen (contributed support for Jira)
-- Kosta Harlan (contributed support for ActiveCollab2)
+- Kosta Harlan (contributed support for ActiveCollab 2.x/3.x, and notifications)
 - Luke Macken (contributed some code cleaning)
 - James Rowe (contributed to the docs)